Prison Without Bars

 Prison Without Bars is a 1938 British black-and-white crime film directed by Brian Desmond Hurst and starring Corinne Luchaire, Edna Best and Barry K. Barnes.
-It is set in a girl's reform school, and was based on a play by Gina Kaus, previously filmed in France as Prison sans Barreaux (1938).
-Corinne Luchaire starred in both versions.
+It was written by Arthur Wimperis and Margaret Kennedy based on the 1936 play Gefängnis ohne Gitter by Gina Kaus, previously filmed as Prison sans Barreaux (1938), aso starring Luchaire.

 Synopsis

 A young progressive thinking woman becomes superintendent at a French girl's reformatory dominated by the harsh previous head.
 A young girl is blackmailed by her acquaintance over her love for the superintendent's fiancé, but is released to join him in the end, when all is revealed.